anoopxaviour/metad/README.md

 ## Set up the repository

-For Metadata Editor, we used GitHub as a host and electron builder needs a GitHub access token to publish the application.
+For Metadata Editor, we used GitHub as a host.
+Electron builder needs a GitHub access token to publish the application.
 Reference link to create the access token https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/.

 ## Update repository in package.json
 `"repository": "https://github.com/UserName/RepoName" `.